vycb/translatecli/README.md

 Bash based off-line dictionary for translation English-Russian and Russian-English in Linux terminal.
 English-Russian - 48523 words
 Russian-English - 45678 words
-Only dependent's on: gawk, elinks and tar gz
+Only dependent's on: awk, elinks and tar gz

 The dictionaries originally ported from chm files.
 There was a 'Far'-file manager's plugin project.
 Thanks to the authors.